Silberpfeil03/LEGO-Sorting-Machine/README.md

 ## 📖 Project Overview

 This is an **open-source university project** that uses a Raspberry Pi, camera module, and mechanical components to automatically identify and sort LEGO bricks by **color and type**.
-The system leverages the [Brickognize API](https://brickognize.com/) for brick recognition and controls servos, stepper motors, and LED strips for the sorting process.
+The system leverages the [Brickognize API](https://brickognize.com/) for brick recognition and controls servos, stepper motors, and LED strips for the sorting process according to teh given LEGO Sets.

 > ⚠️ **Disclaimer:** This project is provided as-is for educational purposes.
 We do not take responsibility for any damage, accidents, or injuries that may occur during the construction, operation, or use of this sorting machine. **Use at your own risk.**